rinigus/osmscout-server/README.md

 `{lng}`, `{lat}` - longitude and latidude, respectively.

-As mentioned above, given POI type is considered as a substring that is looked for in all available POI types without taking into account the case of letters.
-For example, "Cafe" would match amenity_cafe_building and amenity_cafe.
-However, "Café" would miss them.
+Given POI type is considered either as an alias or imported POI type.
+Type comparison is done in a case-insensitive manner.
+POI types are formed from OSM tags in the form `tag_value`.

 In addition, POI can be searched by its name.
 For example, you could search for the restaurant by its name.
 This parameter is only